Skip to content

 Finally, make sure to prioritise your most important tasks.
 Procrastination on smaller, non-critical tasks may seem productive, but it can easily make a project late in terms of coming to fruition.

-Ensuring a Successful Team
+3. Ensuring a Successful Team

 Organisational management can also be interpreted as how you manage the staff around you - not simply how you organise.
-For example, project managers should take into account several key areas with which improvement can run in tandem to the overall project management process.
+For example, project managers should take into account several key areas with which improvement can run in tandem with the overall project management process.
 These areas are:

 • Team building: Successful project management is negatively affected or slowed by a bad team dynamic.